1. What is the Disability Tax Credit or Disability Tax amount?

 8. I have had disability since birth.
 Is the Disability Tax Credit retroactive?

-9. Can I still apply for Disability Tax Credit based on restrictions I have had in the past years?
+9. Can I still apply for the Disability Tax Credit based on restrictions I have had in the past years?

 Yes.
 You can apply for credits/ benefits as long as your restriction lasted continuously for at least one year.